ericleek03/ME405-Romi-Project/README.md

 The robot used in this project is shown below.
 This robot consists of a chassis with multiple holes to attach many components.
 ![IMG_6576](https://github.com/user-attachments/assets/ed25e055-c15b-46d2-824f-2e3d41bdcd17)

+**Hardware Architecture Summary**

+The hardware is organized around the Nucleo L476RG as the main controller, with separate boards for line sensing, inertial measurement, Bluetooth, and bump detection.
+The Romi chassis provides integrated motors and encoders, which connect directly to our custom Motor and Encoder driver classes.
+Power is supplied from an onboard battery pack sized to support continuous driving, sensing, and wireless communication for a full run of the course.

+Physically, all sensor boards are mounted to give the robot a clear view of the track and obstacles.
+The 5-channel IR line sensor sits at the front of the chassis, the BNO055 IMU is mounted rigidly above the wheelbase, and the bump switches are placed at the leading edge to detect contact with cups and walls.
+This layout keeps wiring short and makes the robot easy to service between runs.

 **Component List**
 | Quantity | Component |